 While the pasta dishes include some classics from Roman cuisine, you should really try the fish pasta courses – unusual and exquisite.
 I recommend the fresh egg tagliolini were served with aromatic sea urchins and sea anemone.
 Full review of one of the best seafood restaurants in Rome here.

 Rinaldi Al Quirinale Via Parma 11A, Rome Tel +390647825171

 Peppo al Cosimato is a rare combination of pizzeria and downhome seafood eatery.

-This Trastevere institution digs deep into local traditions to serve a range of affordable fish dishes, as well as firing up a pizza oven to provide excellent, deep-crust Neapolitan-style pizzas, home-baked bread and fried goodies.
+This Trastevere and now Cinecitta institution digs deep into local traditions to serve a range of affordable fish dishes, as well as firing up a pizza oven to provide excellent, deep-crust Neapolitan-style pizzas, home-baked bread and fried goodies.

 The antipasti or starter menu at Peppo al Cosimato has lots of fun fish options at good prices.
 Order a selection of fritti – including fried rice balls and potato croquettes – for around €5.

 Try the bruschette topped with marinated anchovies, curly lettuce and stracciatella.
 Seafood and tomato sauce versions, plus mackerel with red onion and tomatoes are also really tasty!

 Don’t miss the fisherman’s sandwich, seafood lasagne, or pasta with butter and anchovies.
 One of the most affordable seafood restaurants in Rome Full review here.

 Peppo al Cosimato Via Natale del Grande 9, Rome Tel 0039 06 581 2048